The Hunt (2020 film): Plot

-In a group chat, Athena Stone, Ted, Richard, Miranda, Julius, Peter, Martin, Mike and Liberty discuss an upcoming hunt of "deplorables" at a manor.
+In a group chat, Athena, Ted, Richard, Miranda, Julius, Peter, Martin, Mike and Liberty discuss an upcoming hunt of "deplorables", at a manor.
 Later, on Athena's private jet, a flight attendant talks to Richard but is interrupted by Randy, who staggers out from the cargo hold.
 Ted claims to be a doctor and subdues Randy before Athena kills him.

-As the hunt begins, eleven captives consisting of Crystal, Don, Gary, "Yoga Pants", "Target", "Dead Sexy", "Staten Island", "Vanilla Nice", "Big Red", "Trucker" and "Bandana Man" wake up in a forest, with gags locked in their mouths.
-Crystal leaves while the rest go into a field and find a crate, containing a pig and a cache of weapons.
+Eleven captives consisting of Crystal, Don, Gary, "Yoga Pants", "Target", "Dead Sexy", "Staten Island", "Vanilla Nice", "Big Red", "Trucker" and "Bandana Man" awaken in a forest, with bit gags locked in their mouths.
+Crystal leaves while the others go into a field and find a crate, containing a pig and a cache of weapons.
 Yoga Pants finds the keys to their gags.
 A rifle is fired at them, killing Yoga Pants.
-Bandana Man fights back but is also shot and killed.
-Dead Sexy falls into a spike pit and impales herself.
-Trucker steps onto a land mine, instantly killing him.
-Now even more severely injured, Dead Sexy kills herself.
-Staten Island, Target, Vanilla Nice, and Big Red escape the killing field by climbing a barbed wire fence.
-Target is shot with an arrow and subsequently killed with a grenade.
-The other three find a service station, whose owners tell them they are in Arkansas.
-They realize their situation's similarity to the "Manorgate" conspiracy theory after discovering each was kidnapped from a different part of the country.
+Bandana Man shoots back but is also shot and killed.
+Dead Sexy falls into a spike pit, impaling herself.
+Trucker tries to carry Dead Sexy to safety, but steps onto a land mine; he dies and Dead Sexy kills herself.
+Target is shot against a barbed-wire fence and killed with a grenade.

-Big Red eats a poisoned doughnut, and the owners of the service station (Miranda and Julius) kill Staten Island with a shotgun while Vanilla Nice is suffocated with poison gas.
-They then clean up the station.
+Big Red, Staten Island and Vanilla Nice reach a service station, whose owners (Julius and Miranda) tell them they are in Arkansas.
+They realize their situation's similarity to the "Manorgate" conspiracy theory after discovering each was abducted from a different part of the country.
+Big Red eats a poisoned doughnut, Staten Island is killed with a shotgun while Vanilla Nice is suffocated with poison gas.
+Julius and Miranda then clean the station.
 When Crystal arrives to purchase cigarettes, she notices that they are too expensive for the region, so she takes the shotgun from under the counter and kills Julius and Miranda.